astronomer/docs/astro/cli-reference/astrocloud-deployment-variable-list.md

 ## Description

 List a Deployment's environment variables and save them to a local `.env` file.
-If an environment variable is secret, the CLI will list only its key.
+If an environment variable value is set as secret, the CLI will list only its key.

 ## Usage